 Each goal in this section highlights the area of your document that might need improvement and includes a short explanation of how you can improve your score.
 There are also more detailed explanations for each goal, which we'll cover later in this article.

 Each time you make an edit to your document, your progress towards your document's goals will change.
+To keep track of the impact your edits are having, run the Summary Report at several points in your editing journey.
 Depending on what you're writing and your individual writing style, you might always have some goals in the "Where your document may need work" category.
 That's okay!
 It doesn't mean that your writing is bad or not publishable.
 Our goal is to give you the information you need to make edits to your writing if you think they will improve your readers' experience of your work.